 Part of what Perez brought to the table was geographic; he had access to the Rhode Island School of Design library, where he discovered inspiration and references in books that weren’t as easily found on the internet.
 But looking at thousands of images wasn’t the only thing that refined Joe’s taste.
-There were also the thought process and dialogue that he and West developed in order to select and curate images for UniverseCity.
+There was also the thought process and dialogue that he and West developed to select and curate images for UniverseCity.
 Managing the blog required that both of them develop and refine opinions on the mountains of images that Perez selected.

 Visit the Greats

 Eventually, it’s also important for you to experience work outside of your field.
 For example, a person who writes can find inspiration in a song, or a coder might be inspired by a design.
-But this prompt suggests first understanding what excellence means, and feels like, in your field.
+But this prompt suggests first understanding what excellence means and feels like in your field.

 Study the Craft

 Select a piece of work you love or that is revered in your field.
 Study it.
 Answer this question: “What makes it great?”